nuvention-web/mba-app/README.md

 ### Building the project
 You can run `ng build` from under mba-app/angular/dist/demo/default to build your project.

+If you are windows user, the operating system may be incompatible with the code.
+In this case, run `npm config set python "your path to python/python.exe"` `npm install --global --production windows-build-tools` `npm rebuild node-sass --force` in admin powershell.
+Then try `ng build` again.
 ### Building the app
 You can use 'ng serve' to run the application from under mba-app/angular/dist/demo/default to start up the application.